The asymmetry properties of pure quantum states

 The G-covariant time evolutions define equivalence classes of states and the asymmetry properties of a state are precisely those that are necessary and sufficient to determine its equivalence class.
 We will say that \emph{two states $\rho$ and $\sigma$ have exactly the same \emph{asymmetry properties} (with respect to the group $G$) or they are \textbf{G-equivalent} if they are reversibly interconvertible by $G$-covariant operations, i.e., $\rho\xrightarrow{G-cov} \sigma$ and $\sigma\xrightarrow{G-cov} \rho$.} Let $\rho$ and $\sigma$ be two G-equivalent states; then $\rho\xrightarrow{G-cov} \tau$ implies that $\sigma\xrightarrow{G-cov} \tau$.
 In other words, to determine whether there exists a G-covariant time evolution which transforms one state to another, the only thing we need to know is the G-equivalence class of these two states.
-Note that the G-equivalence class of state also specifies all the symmetries of the state, i.e. if $\rho$ and $\sigma$ are G-equivalent then if for some group element $g\in G$, $U(g)\rho U^{\dag}(g)=\rho$ then $U(g)\sigma U^{\dag}(g)=\sigma$.
+Note that the G-equivalence class of a state also specifies all the symmetries of the state, i.e. if $\rho$ and $\sigma$ are G-equivalent then if for some group element $g\in G$, $U(g)\rho U^{\dag}(g)=\rho$ then $U(g)\sigma U^{\dag}(g)=\sigma$.
 We denote all the group elements under which $\rho$ is invariant by $\textrm{Sym}_G(\rho)$ \footnote{This is the subgroup of $G$ that stabilizes $\rho$.}.

-We also introduce an equivalence relation over states that is slightly stronger than G-equivalence: \emph{Two pure states, $\psi$ and $\phi$, are called \textbf{unitarily G-equivalent} if there exists a unitary $V_{\textrm{G-inv}}$ such that $\forall g\in G: [V_{\textrm{G-inv}},U(g)]=0$ and $V_{\textrm{G-inv}} |\psi\rangle= |\phi \rangle$.} Such a unitary which commutes with all the elements of group is called a \textbf{G-invariant unitary}.
-Note that if two pure states are unitarily G-equivalent, then they are also G-equivalent.
-But two pure states might belong to two different unitary G-equivalent classes and yet live in the same G-equivalence class and therefore have the same asymmetry properties.
+We also introduce an equivalence relation over states that is slightly stronger than G-equivalence: \emph{Two pure states, $\psi$ and $\phi$, are called \textbf{unitarily G-equivalent} if there exists a unitary $V_{\textrm{G-inv}}$ such that $\forall g\in G: [V_{\textrm{G-inv}},U(g)]=0$ and $V_{\textrm{G-inv}} |\psi\rangle= |\phi \rangle$.} Such a unitary is called a \textbf{G-invariant unitary}.
+Note that if two pure states are unitarily G-equivalent, then they are also G-equivalent but the opposite implication does not hold.

 The above definition of asymmetry properties is based on the intuition that asymmetry is something which cannot be generated by symmetric time evolutions.
 We call this the \emph{constrained-dynamical} perspective.
 However, one can also take an \emph{information-theoretic} perspective on how to define the asymmetry properties of a state.